response to hunger must combine private and

 A Circle of

-Protection: A Statement on Why We Need
+Protection: A Statement on Why We Need to

 Programs for the Poor

-historic deficits, the nation faces
+The nation faces

 unavoidable choices about how to balance

-needs and resources and
+needs and resources and allocate burdens

-allocate burdens and sacrifices.
+and sacrifices.
 These choices are

 community of faith, we believe the moral

-measure of the debate is how the most poor and
+measure of the debate is how the most poor

 and vulnerable people fare.